-In Colorado, field sobriety tests (FSTs) are a tool to help law enforcement officers determine whether a driver is under the influence of alcohol and/or drugs.
+In Colorado, field sobriety tests (FSTs) are a tool that enforcement officers use to determine whether a DUI suspect is under the influence of alcohol and/or drugs.
 The exercises are voluntary, meaning that a motorist detained for a DUI investigation can refuse to take them without penalty.

 In Colorado, officers use three standardized field sobriety tests: